-The server will return a tar file called the tar file to a (protected) directory in which you plan to do your work.
+The server will return a tar file called buflab-handout.tar to your browser.
+Start by copying buflab-handout.tar to a (protected) directory in which you plan to do your work.
 Then give the command "tar xvf buflab-handout.tar".
 This will create a directory called buflab-handout containing the following three executable files: